llm-d/llm-d-model-service/samples/README.md

 If you need more guidance, refer to the [developer docs](../docs/developer.md) on how to properly install the ModelService controller and other components on your system.

 ## Scenarios
+*Note: we have set `acceleratorTypes` to A100-80GB, please reset as per resurces available in your cluster*
 ### Scenario 1: serving a base model on vLLM on one pod
 A simple use case is online serving a model on vLLM using one deployment.
 We will serve [`ibm-granite/granite-3.3-2b-base`](https://huggingface.co/ibm-granite/granite-3.3-2b-base) which can be downloaded from Hugging Face without the need for a token.